 - Search for browser.cache.use_new_backend , if the value is 0 , modify it to 1 , this makes the caching efficient.

 - Search for network.http.pipelining.ssl toggle it value to true .

 - Search for network.http.pipelining , toggle the value to true .

 - Search for network.http.proxy.pipelining , toggle its value to true .

 - Search for network.http.pipelining.maxrequests , modify the value , set any thing above 100 , like 120 .

 - If you are not using IPv6, then search for network.dns.disableIPv6 and toggle its value to true .

 - Search for browser.safebrowsing.enabled and browser.safebrowsing.malware.enabled , toggle the value to false, in both of them, though this is a little bit dangerous.

 As RAM is much much more faster than hard disk, so moving cache to RAM will increase the user experience greatly.
-Recent computers have plenty of RAM, at least 4 GB in most cases, so moving the cache to RAM will not be a problem.
+Recent computers have plenty of free RAM, so moving the cache to RAM will not be a problem.
 But avoid this if you have less than 1 GB RAM.

 - Again, open up firefox and type about:config in the URL bar, hit Enter and press the I’ll be careful, I promise! button.
 Now edit few thing in this section.